williamkannis/Beta-diversity-change-drivers/README.md

 *

 ### Create file directories
-First, download the ```Scripts``` folder (all users) and all data from [Zenodo Repository]() (users replicating results).
+First, download the ```Scripts``` folder (all users), all data from [Zenodo Repository]() (users replicating results), and all explanatory variables from data sources listed [here](analysis_data).
 Next, users will need to create the below file directory to store diversity input data (e.g. community, trait, phylogeny), formatted high performance computation input data, and the resulting diversity outputs.

 ```bash
 ├── Scripts